LarsTinnefeld/olist_ecom_analysis/README.md

 Olist is for everyone "who wants to sell more and better" and "who wants to attract new customers".
 As a SaaS business in the e-commerce sector, Olist is a online selling platform for small businesses.
 On Olist's sign-up page a range of shopkeeper profiles is listed which fits the business model.
 Clearly, a strong focus is on attracting more customers.

 ## The data
 The provided data set consists of historical order data from 2016 to 2018 and contains 100,000 orders.
-There are 9 files available.
+There are 8 files available.
 The below data model displays high level the references between these data- and lookup tables.
+The data was generously provided by Olist under the license CC BY-NC-SA 4.0 and can be found *[here](https://www.kaggle.com/olistbr/brazilian-ecommerce)* in Kaggle.
 ![Data Structure](https://i.imgur.com/HRhd2Y0.png)

 * Data preparation (reading, handling missing information, outliers)